quii/learn-go-with-tests/integers/readme.md

 You will notice that we're using `%d` as our format strings rather than `%s`.
 That's because we want it to print an integer rather than a string.

+## 2. Try and run the test

 Run the test `go test`

 Inspect the compilation error

 `./adder_test.go:6:9: undefined: Add`

+## 3. Write the minimal amount of code for the test to run and check the failing test output

 Write enough code to satisfy the compiler *and that's all* - remember we want to check that our tests fail for the correct reason.